 Custom wordmark and icon design for a local Charleston business where real food meets real fitness.
-The script development was a great challenge, with some iterations looking a little too metal/ rock band - esque and some looking too soft.
-I'm very pleased with the result and the geometric icons that provide a nice contrast.
+We wanted the brand to feel as energetic and authentic as the business itself.
+I'm very pleased with the result and the geometric icons that provide a nice contrast to the organic forms of the lettering.

 Art direction by the incredible Fork & Knife.